 General Accounting Items

-- Check registers by check number (with Budget Accounts and P.O. details) from the fiscal year being audited for all funds.
+- Check registers by check number (with Budget Accounts and P.O. details) for all funds from the fiscal year being audited.

 - Report of cash receipts for funds.